CodeSportLabs/dao-public/README.md

 # Project Overview: Programmable, Utiltiy NFT

 We created a Programmable, Utiltiy NFT.
 It is Dynamic and Interactive NFT.
 It includes an mini e-commerce shop, a live listing of the last 5 updated repos, a financial management interface).

-You may view and interact with our NFTs here https://builders-dao.vercel.app/nft/0  and here: https://builders-dao.vercel.app/nft/1
+You may view and interact with our NFTs here: https://builders-dao.vercel.app/nft/0  and here: https://builders-dao.vercel.app/nft/1

+OpenSea was able to capture our minted NFTs.
+However payment and financial management functionality is disabled due to Cross-Origin Resource Sharing (CORS): https://testnets.opensea.io/assets/mumbai/0x04d4ad7a801b8642f053dcef4ac4c3a24596a1a8/0

 ## Chainlink: How We Integrated and Our Inspiration